 The DC budget year is different from the calendar year.
-It operates in what's known as the fiscal year (FY), which begins October 1st and ends September 30th for DC.
+It operates in what's known as the fiscal year (FY), which begins October 1 and ends September 30 for DC.
 The District follows this schedule because it must align its budgetary year with that of the federal government.
 Most states, including Maryland and Virginia, begin their fiscal year July 1st.

-The basic timeline each year for preparing the city's budget is as follows: the Mayor's office spends roughly six months, from September to February, developing a spending plan for the upcoming year.
-The proposed budget then gets sent in March or early April to the DC Council.
-The Council reviews the budget and holds public hearings to get input from the Mayor's administration and the public on those plans.
-The DC Council usually approves the final budget in May.
-However, based on revenue projections from the city's Chief Financial Officer, the budget may be adjusted during the year to stay in balance with the amount of money the city collects.
+The basic timeline each year for preparing the city's budget is as follows:

+- September-February: The Mayor's office works on developing a spending plan-or proposed budget-for the upcoming year. - March/April: The proposed budget then gets sent to the DC Council. - January-April: The Council reviews the budget and holds public hearings to get input from city residents and the Mayor's administration - May: The DC Council usually approves the final budget.

+In addition, the DC Chief Financial Officer forecasts how much revenue the city will collect during the year, and the Mayor and Council may need to adjust spending throughout that time to stay in balance with the amount of money the city collects.
 We'll get into more detail about this process a little later.